Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Introduction

 The other relevant symmetry is associated with the special valley degree of freedom of the MA-TBG.
-As revealed in the continuum-theory model \cite{MacDonald}, the electron states within the two different MBZs centered at $K$ and $K^\prime$ would not hybridize for small twist angles, leading to two isolated and TR related sectors of energy bands.
-Besides the U(1)-valley symmetry which survives the electron-electron interactions \cite{Yuan2018, Po2018, Kang1, LiangFu, Kuroki2018, VishwanathYou, Liang1Fu2, Po2}, this system additionally holds a spin SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry \cite{LiangFu, VishwanathYou}.
+As revealed in the continuum-theory model \cite{MacDonald}, the electron states within the two different MBZs centered at $K$ and $K^\prime$ would not hybridize for small twist angles, leading to two isolated and TR related sectors of energy bands, leading to the valley-U(1) symmetry, which survives the electron-electron interactions \cite{Yuan2018, Po2018, Kang1, LiangFu, Kuroki2018, VishwanathYou, Liang1Fu2, Po2}.
+Besides, this system additionally holds a spin SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry \cite{LiangFu, VishwanathYou}.
 Although this symmetry survives the dominant interactions in the MA-TBG, it would be slightly broken by a tiny inter-valley exchange interaction whose strength $J_H$ is much lower than any other energy scale of the system and can be treated as $J_H\to 0$.
-The SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry has a profound influence on the formula of the order parameters of the instabilities of the MA-TBG: it leads to the degeneracy between the inter-valley spin DW (SDW) and charge DW (CDW) and that between the inter-valley-pairing spin-singlet and spin-triplet SCs of the MA-TBG \cite{LiangFu,VishwanathYou}.
-Due to these degeneracies at the exactly-symmetric point, it's generally perceived that the realized instabilities in the MA-TBG are determined by the tiny $J_H$: for the case of $J_H\to 0^-$ ($J_H\to 0^+$), a pure SDW (CDW) will be the realized DW order, and a triplet $p+ip$ (singlet $d+id$) will be the pairing symmetry \cite{LiangFu,VishwanathYou}.
+The SU(2)$_K\times$SU(2)$_{K^\prime}$ symmetry has a profound influence on the formula of the order parameters of the instabilities of the MA-TBG: it leads to the degeneracy between the inter-valley spin DW (SDW) and valley DW (VDW) as well as that between the inter-valley-pairing spin-singlet and spin-triplet SCs of the MA-TBG \cite{LiangFu,VishwanathYou}.
+Due to these degeneracies at the exactly-symmetric point, {it is} generally perceived that the realized instabilities in the MA-TBG are determined by the tiny $J_H$: for the case of $J_H\to 0^-$ ($J_H\to 0^+$), a pure SDW (VDW) will be the realized DW order, and a triplet $p+ip$ (singlet $d+id$) will be the pairing symmetry \cite{LiangFu,VishwanathYou}.
 However, here we hold a different point of view, as introduced below.